taaalha/Apache-logs-parser-using-Flask-and-Python/README.rst

-Apache logs parser: Simple web GUI/UI to extract logs | Made with Flask, Python3
+Apache logs parser: Web GUI/UI to extract logs | Made with Flask, Python3
 ===================================================================

 This is a simple application that parses Apache log files through filters, and displays it on a UI.